anzai/grafana-sunburst-panel/README.md

 # grafana-sunburst-panel

-The sunburst panel is a more powerful pie chart.
+The sunburst panel is a multi-level pie chart.
-It can contain nested group data.
+It can contain hierarchical data.

 ![Graph](https://raw.githubusercontent.com/anzai/grafana-sunburst-panel/master/src/img/graph.png)

 ## Features

-### Tooltips
+### Tooltip

 Tooltip is shown on mouse over of each arch node.
 Tooltip of a node shows information about same-leveled nodes and its child nodes.